 Semester course; 2 lecture hours.
 2 credits.
 Introduces concepts and principles of the research process including question, theory and hypothesis development, research design and methodology, and statistical reasoning and analysis.
 Discusses the basis of critical review of professional literature and determination of the relevance and applicability of research findings to specific patients with the goal of promoting evidence-based practice.

 Semester course; 2 lecture and 2 laboratory hours.
 3 credits.
-Restricted to students in the professional Doctor of Physical Therapy program.
-Presents evaluation and treatment methodology for the acute care patient.
-Focuses on the rehabilitation phase of patient care for different patient diagnoses.
-Provides interprofessional opportunities with other health care professional students.
+Enrollment is restricted to students in the professional Doctor of Physical Therapy program.
+Presents evaluation and treatment methods for the acute care patient.
+Focuses on the rehabilitation phase of patient care for a variety of patient diagnoses, including pathophysiology of common diagnoses encountered in the acute rehabilitation setting.
+Provides interprofessional educational opportunities with other health care professional students.

 PHTY 540.
 Psychosocial Aspects of Physical Therapy.
 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
+Enrollment is restricted to students in the professional Doctor of Physical Therapy program.
 Introduces the student to sociocultural and psychosocial characteristics of patient populations that impact the rehabilitation process.
 Addresses the patient and family in the health care system, including sexuality, impact of disability, grief processes, death and dying, and selected counseling techniques.

 PHTY 601.
 Advanced Measurement Concepts.
 3 Hours.